timoschenk/timoschenk.github.io/index.markdown

         </small>
     </details><br>

-2. [Time-Weighted Difference-in-Differences: Accounting for Common Factors in Short T Panels](https://papers.tinbergen.nl/23004.pdf){:target="_blank"} [WP2] *(R&R Journal of Business & Economic Statistics)*
+2. [Time-Weighted Difference-in-Differences in Short Panels with Common Shocks](./assets/docs/twdid-v2-sep25.pdf){:target="_blank"} *(R&R Journal of Business & Economic Statistics)*
+    [<small>[previous version]</small>](https://papers.tinbergen.nl/23004.pdf){:target="_blank"}
     <details>
 	    <summary>Abstract</summary>
        <small>
-      I propose a time-weighted difference-in-differences (TWDID) estimation approach that is robust against time-varying common factors in short T panels.
-Time weighting substantially reduces both bias and variance compared to an unweighted DID estimator through balancing the pre-treatment and post-treatment factors.
-To conduct valid inference on the average treatment effect, I develop a correction term that adjusts conventional standard errors for the presence of weight estimation uncertainty.
-Revisiting a study on the effect of a cap-and-trade program on NOx emissions, TWDID estimation reduces the standard errors of the estimated treatment effect by 10% compared to a conventional DID approach.
+            This paper introduces a time-weighted difference-in-differences (TWDID) estimator for settings with few pre-treatment periods.
+Unlike conventional estimators, which use ﬁxed pre-treatment weights, TWDID assigns variance-minimizing weights determined by the within-group covariance matrix of outcomes.
+The proposed estimator is efficient in the considered class when parallel trends hold across all periods.
+I introduce violations of parallel trends through common factors that have heterogeneous e!ects on the outcome.
+I show that the weights reduce the inﬂuence of the confounding factors, yielding a smaller bias than conventional DiD estimators under mild assumptions on the factors.
+Revisiting the impact of a cap-and-trade program on NOx emissions, TWDID yields smaller and more precise estimates than conventional approaches.
        </small>
     </details>